alazaroc/blog-web-code/_posts/2022-04-05-how-to-create-serverless-applications-with-sam.md

 ![sam-sync-lambda](sam-sync-lambda.png){:class="border"}

-The console will be updated automatically as follow:
+The console will be updated automatically as follows:

 ```shell
 Syncing Lambda Function helloFromLambdaFunction...